 The Fish Ladder was built to allow salmon to pass between fresh and saltwater and to navigate the locks.
 The glass panels below the waterline make it possible to watch the fish as they swim through the ladder.

-Pike Place Market is Seattle's original farmers market overlooking Elliott Bay.
+Pike Place Market is Seattle's first farmers market overlooking Elliott Bay.

 Founded in 1907

-The Olympic Sculpture Park is a public park opened in January 2007.
-The park consists of a 9-acres of outdoor sculptures, museum and beach.
+The Olympic Sculpture Park is a public park that opened in January 2007.
+The park consists of a 9-acres of outdoor sculptures, a museum, and a beach.

 Typewriter Eraser, scale X

 The Place to Regard Beauty – Aluminum Bench added in 2014